Martin Firrell

 Martin Firrell (born 4 April 1963) is a British public artist.
 Firrell is known for text-based public artworks on billboards around the world.
 He uses public art to campaign for greater social equality.

 He is one of a trio of artists, with Jenny Holzer and Barbara Kruger, notable for socially engaged public art practice where text is foundational and central to that practice.

 His texts address LGBT+ equality, the women's movement, feminism and gender equality; and universal human rights.
-The artist's aim is 'to make the world more humane'.
+The artist's aim is "to make the world more humane".

 Firrell's billboards often resemble advertising because he redeploys advertising's techniques to achieve artistic-activist ends.
-This co-opting of commercial techniques and his wholesale colonisation of advertising's oldest medium - the billboard - makes Firrell a particularly apposite artist for the 21st Century.
+Firrell has made more artworks expressly for the billboard medium than any other living artist.
+This wholesale colonisation of advertising’s oldest and boldest format represents a shift in Fine Art's centre of gravity and makes Firrell a particularly apposite artist for the 21st century.
 His work has been summarised as "art as debate".

 Early life and education

 Firrell was born in Paris, France, unexpectedly, on the pavement outside 71 Champs-Élysées.
 He was educated in the UK, but left school unofficially at 14 because he "had no more use for it".
 He educated himself during his absence from school by walking and reading in the Norfolk countryside.
 He read early 20th-century literature and refers to the works of Virginia Woolf and Gertrude Stein, together with the French writer Marguerite Duras (with whom he shares his birthday and a high degree of political sympathy), as important influences on his later development.

 Cartwheel, Pont des Arts Paris, 1998.

 A passage in Anaïs Nin's novel The Four Chambered Heart set Firrell on the path of socially engaged public works.
 The novel's protagonist concedes that literature fails to prepare us for, or guide us through, the calamities or challenges of life, and is therefore worthless.
 "My purpose is to campaign in some way for change, using my works as a medium for catalysing debate.
 If you can raise debate, eventually change will follow."

 Firrell sets out to remedy Nin's "worthlessness" of words by using language to raise questions about society, relevant to the vast majority of people and freely available in public space.

 Firrell trained originally as an advertising copywriter and draws on that experience to shape and place in public space slogans like Protest is liberty's ally.